thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 └─────────┘     └─────────┘     └─────────┘
 ```

-Thus successfully completing one cycle of the Feature Branch Workflow.
+And thus successfully completing one cycle of the Feature Branch Workflow.

 ### Exercise

 Turn to your partner and explain what the Feature Branch Workflow is in your own words.
-Be sure to draw a diagram together that describes how the workflow progresses over time.
+It may be helpful to draw diagram together to describe how the commits flow over time.

 ## Why is the Feature Branch Workflow is important?